Calgary-Bow: 2004

-Student Vote results
+Student vote results

-2004 election
+2004

-On November 19, 2004, a Student Vote was conducted at participating Alberta schools to parallel the 2004 Alberta general election results.
-The vote was designed to educate students and simulate the electoral process for persons who have not yet reached the legal majority.
-The vote was conducted in 80 of the 83 provincial electoral districts with students voting for actual election candidates.
-Schools with a large student body that reside in another electoral district had the option to vote for candidates outside of the electoral district then where they were physically located.
+On November 19, 2004, a student vote was conducted at participating Alberta schools to parallel the 2004 Alberta general election results.
+The vote was designed to educate students and simulate the electoral process for persons who had not yet reached the legal majority.
+The vote was conducted in 80 of the 83 provincial electoral districts, with students voting for actual election candidates.
+Schools with a large student body that resided in another electoral district had the option to vote for candidates outside of the electoral district than where they were physically located.